 Roof Rat Information

 Roof rats are small rodents with brown and black fur and white bellies.
 These rats get their name from their tendency to seek shelter in the upper level of buildings and structures.
 Once inside your home, roof rats may cause damage with their teeth as well as by spreading potentially dangerous diseases.
 Whether you live in an overpopulated city, rural countryside, or suburbia, you may be all to familiar with the sound of roof rats in your attic.
+Like palm rats in Florida, these rats can also nest in trees or areas with shrubbery.

 What does a Roof Rat look like?